debajitsandilya/Data-Exploration/README.md

 # Visulization and Analysis
-This project includes data preprocessing and visuazation in R using ggplot.
+This project includes data preprocessing and visualization in R using ggplot.